Events take place online !

 6 pm – 8 pm.
 Discussion “How to find common ground with other feminists?” with Aet Kuusik and Rebeka Põldsam (ET*)

 Rebeka Põldsam and Aet Kuusik invite you to discuss feminist spaces.
 How to create a welcoming space where everyone’s voice is heard?
 This is the only physical meeting of TALFF 2021.
 The discussion is in Estonian.
+All participants over the age of 18 must present a valid certificate proving vaccination or recovery to participate.

 * ET – in Estonian